JWock82/Pynite/README.md

 v0.0.98-100
 * Bug fix for `FEModel3D.add_section`.
 It was throwing exceptions and had not been updated to match the examples.
 * Improvements to spring rendering in `pyvista`.
 Up until this point spring elements were being rendered as lines.
 They now render as zigzag lines in `pyvista`.
 There is still more work for improvement on spring rendering, but this is a good start.

-v0.0.97
-* Fixed physical member load and deflection diagrams.
-Physical members are a newer feature.
-Member internal results were being reported correctly, but the diagrams for these members had not been revised to plot correctly.
-The old method for plain members was still being used.
-Physical members were not considering that a physical member was made from multiple submembers, and results for each span needed to be combined to get the whole plot.
-* Switched some commonly used python libraries to be installed by default with `Pynite`.
-Most `Pynite` users will want these libraries installed for full-featured use of `Pynite`.
-These libraries help with `Pynite` visualizations, plotting, the sparse solver, and `Jupyter Lab` functionality.
-This is just easier for new python users.
-I was getting a lot of questions about how to set up libraries, and this takes the guesswork away.
-This is part of `Pynite's` objective to stay easy to use.